mangucletus/gtp_programming_ops_database_challenge/README.md

-# Programming, Ops, and dDatabase Challenge
+# Programming, Ops, and Database Challenge

 Welcome to my portfolio repository containing two hands-on technical projects that demonstrate practical skills in **Linux Automation**, **Cloud Databases**, and **API development** using **Flask** and **FastAPI**.